llw2/IT202/Project/Milestone1.md

 2. Create a milestone1.md file in your Project folder
 3. Git add/commit/push this empty file to Milestone1 (you'll need the link later)
 4. Fill in the deliverable items
-    - For each feature, add a direct link (or links) to the expected file the implements the feature from NJIT webserver prod (I.e, https://web.njit.edu/~llw2/llw2-prod/Project/register.php)
 5. Ensure your images display correctly in the sample markdown at the bottom
     - NOTE: You may want to try to capture as much checklist evidence in your screenshots as possible, you do not need individual screenshots and are recommended to combine